-Reference Content Creation Reference Point Description Point Functions LA-1 Audio Capture Microphones are placed throughout the live venue.
-Microphone feeds are brought into the audio mixing console in the same fashion as 5.1 production.
-LA-2 Immersive Audio Audio groups are created in the mixing console representing Authoring the immersive ambience as channel-based (e.g. 5.1.2, 5.1.4, 7.1.4) audio 8 .
+Reference Content Creation Reference Point Description Point Functions LA-1 Audio Capture and Microphones are placed throughout the live venue. mixing Microphone feeds are brought into the audio mixing console in the same fashion as 5.1 production.
+Sound elements are mixed into a final immersive program.
+LA-2 Immersive Audio Audio groups are created in the mixing console representing Authoring the immersive mix as channel-based (e.g. 5.1.2, 5.1.4, 7.1.4) audio .
 LA-3 Immersive Audio The Next-Generation Audio Processor renders the audio to Monitoring 5.1.2, 5.1.4 or 7.1.4 speaker feeds and sends these feeds back to the audio mixing console for monitoring in the live mix environment.
-LA-4 Immersive Audio Immersive Audio is sent as channel-based audio to the Encoding contribution encoder 9 over either a MADI or SDI link.
+LA-4 Immersive Audio Atmos immersive program, encoded as EAC-3 is delivered as Encoding a 5.1 channel bitstream + parametric side-data (steering data) to the contribution encoder transported over either a MADI or SDI link.
 LA-5 Legacy Audio Stereo or 5.1 complete mixes may be created at the audio Delivery mixing console and delivered via traditional means.